-The Emirates Center for Mobility Research of UAE University, participates in DRIFTx
+The Emirates Center For Mobility Research Of UAE University, Participates In Driftx

-(MENAFN- Iris Media Press Services) Al Ain: The Emirates Center for Mobility Research of UAE University, has partnered with DRIFTx, a global platform for smart, autonomous, and sustainable urban mobility across air, land and sea.
+(MENAFN- Mid-East) The Emirates Center for Mobility Research of UAE University, has partnered with DRIFTx, a global platform for smart, autonomous, and sustainable urban mobility across air, land and sea.
 Held from 25-26 April 2024 at Yas Marina, Abu Dhabi, the event will gather industry experts, entrepreneurs, and decision makers to help shape the future of transportation and sustainable mobility.

 Hosted by the Department of Municipalities and Transport – Abu Dhabi (DMT), and organised in partnership with the Abu Dhabi Investment Office (ADIO), Abu Dhabi's Smart and Autonomous Vehicles Industry (SAVI) cluster, and Bayanat, DRIFTx aims to emerge as a key platform for global thought leaders and innovators to explore, showcase and demonstrate the latest in smart, autonomous, and sustainable mobility solutions from all over the world.